rahagi/arknights-farmer/README.md

 $ arknights-farmer -s 1-7:100 -r 10     # runs 1-7 100 times with 10 times sanity refill (prioritizes using sanity potion)
 $ arknights-farmer -c                   # continues the most recent halted farming session
 ```
+Before starting the script, make sure to set yourself in the main menu screen.

 You can safely stop the script using `Ctrl-C`.
 It will save the ongoing farming task(s) before quitting.